snugel/digenome-toolkit/README.md

 digenome-run [-r cutoff_ratio=20.0] [-g difference=1] BAM_PATH [step=1]

 It will automatically execute all required processes.
-It needs 'pysam' python package to run properly.
+It needs 'pysam' python package and 'pypy' to run properly.